roncoin/dash-abe/README-MYSQL.txt

 Abe setup for MySQL: 8 easy steps.

-1. Run the Bitcoin client once.
-It'll create a .bitcoin directory in your home directory, along with some other necessary files.
+1. Run the Dagra client once.
+It'll create a .dagra directory in your home directory, along with some other necessary files.

 2. Install Python 2.7 and pycrypto and python-mysqldb.
 The Debian/Ubuntu packages